EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 You can also give the url for the web service end point and what HTTP Method to use.
 See the next section on how to specify the url.

-Click the code/Add button to save the web service method.
+Click the `Add` button to save the web service method.
 You can now see a new item added to the _Methods_ section in the UI.
 You can click the image:: images/pencil.png to edit the web service method.

 ### Specifying the URL and HTTP Method
-When specifying the end point for the web service, you need to give the full url including the code/https prefix.
+When specifying the end point for the web service, you need to give the full url including the `https` prefix.
 You can also specify [variables](wsvars) in the url.

 {% hint type="note" %}